EvenGal/spring-projects/README.md

 # Spring Projects
 Just some fun hobby projects using Spring Boot.
-Trying to use Spring Boot after using Quarkus for some while
+Trying to use Spring Boot after using Quarkus for some time

 # Add-ons
 - Dependabot